Network Services · Vancouver, BC

 Step 2 · Wireless heat map

-Passive and active site survey with a proper heat-mapping tool.
+Passive and active site survey with a professional heat-mapping tool.
 We measure actual signal and interference before quoting access point counts, not afterwards.

 Step 3 · Traffic analysis